 Points of Interest

-- In January of 2016, a pro-hunting California Fish and Game Commissioner turned in his resignation over frustration of non-consumptive obstruction from other Commissioners.
+- In January of 2016, a pro-hunting California Fish and Game Commissioner turned in his resignation over the frustration of non-consumptive obstruction from other Commissioners.
 In multiple instances, partisan politics has been the driver of commission regulation and not sound science, which sets a dangerous precedent.

 - In 2018, an Idaho Commissioner resigned following criticism and controversy after sharing pictures from an African safari hunting trip.

 - In Oregon in 2019, a retired marine, rancher, and hunting guide was appointed by the Governor to serve on the Commission but was later rejected by the Senate following criticism by environmentalist groups for big game hunting photos on social media.